hpc/charliecloud/doc/ch-test.rst

 ====

-Bats will wait until all descendant processes finish before exiting, so if you get into a failure mode where a test sequence doesn't clean up all its processes, :code:`ch-test` will hang.
+Bats will wait until all descendant processes finish before exiting, so if you get into a failure mode where a test sequence doesn’t clean up all its processes, :code:`ch-test` will hang.